aniketpbabar01/toolkit-for-data-analyst/GIT/README.md

 9. Push changes to the main branch:
 `git push origin main`
-To switch to a different branch
+ OR To switch to a different branch
 `git switch branch-name`

 11. Push changes to a new branch (e.g. update-readme):